Ham salad is a deli favorite that’s easy to make at home! It’s perfect for school or work lunches and it’s a great way to use up leftover ham.

 Serving Suggestions

 You can serve ham salad with crackers, put it on a croissant or bread to make a sandwich, scoop it into lettuce cups, or just grab a spoon and dig in!
-Any way you like to eat tuna salad or chicken salad will work for ham salad, too.
+Any way you like to eat tuna salad or chicken salad will work for this recipe too, too.

 FAQs